ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part2.md

 ## Map

-A `Map` consists of pairs of keys and values.
-Both keys and values can be of any valid Scala type, unlike in JavaScript where an `Object` may only contain `string` keys (the new ES6 `Map` allows using other types as keys, but supports only referential equality for comparing keys).
+A {% scaladoc collection.Map %} consists of pairs of keys and values.
+Both keys and values can be of any valid Scala type, unlike in JavaScript where an `Object` may only contain `string` keys (the new ES6 {% jsdoc Map %} allows using other types as keys, but supports only referential equality for comparing keys).
 As keys must be unique, a `Map` is a great way to store information you need to look up later.

-JavaScript `Object` doesn't really have methods for using it as a map, although you can iterate over the keys with `Object.keys`.
+JavaScript `Object` doesn't really have methods for using it as a map, although you can iterate over the keys with {% jsdoc Object.keys Object.keys %}.
 When using `Object` as a map, most developers use utility libraries like [lodash](https://lodash.com/docs#mapValues) to get access to suitable functionality.
-The ES6 `Map` object contains `keys`, `values` and `forEach` methods for accessing its contents, but all transformation methods are missing.
+The ES6 `Map` object contains
+{% jsdoc Map.keys %}, {% jsdoc Map.values %} and {% jsdoc Map.forEach %} methods for accessing its contents, but all
+transformation methods are missing.

 You can build a map directly or from a sequence of key-value pairs.